devonfw-tutorials/tutorial-compiler/documentation/Structure.md

     |--[working-directory]

-You will find in the [Functions](https://github.com/devonfw-forge/tutorial-compiler/wiki/Functions) page the phrase "relative to workspace", which means relative to the working directory.
+In [Functions](https://github.com/devonfw-forge/tutorial-compiler/wiki/Functions) you will find the phrase "relative to workspace", which means relative to the working directory.
 You can set a new workspace with the function [changeWorkspace](https://github.com/devonfw-forge/tutorial-compiler/wiki/Functions).

 ### Workspace with devonfw IDE